 Pilots also monitor turbulence and will do whatever they can to stay out of rocky conditions for the passengers’ comfort, not because the bumps are “unsafe.”
 Honestly, I watch the wing in bumpy conditions.
 It barely bends and for me, seeing that is reassuring.
 It’s physical proof the plane cares a lot less about the air than I do!
 You can even speak to a flight attendant if you feel super uncomfortable on a rocky flight.
 They always have reassuring words and will even bring you hot tea.
 I can speak from experience.
 And remember: turbulence feels scarier than it is.
 It poses no threat.
 None.
 A bumpy road is more dangerous to your car.

 4. I’m afraid of flying over water or at night.

+Not a fan of flying over water?
+You’re not alone at all.
 I don’t know about you, but flying over water and/or night makes me feel… a little off.
 It’s not logical either.
 Just know the plane won’t suddenly crash because solid land isn’t underneath it.
 Planes can even land on water!
 Remember the amazing Hudson River pilot?
 He rocked that water landing.
 As for flying at night, close your window blinds and try to forget about it.
 The pilot can see everything just fine.
 I promise.
 If you’re flying to Europe, just remember that you’re always close to a land mass such as Canada or Greenland.
 Time actually spent over the Atlantic Ocean is very limited.
 Maybe close that GPS window on your seat back screen too.

 5. I’m afraid of suddenly dying in a plane crash.